Digital Interview Collections at University Library

 The Digital Interview Collections team at the University Library is a center of excellence for oral history.
 It works with researchers from Freie Universität Berlin and external partners to develop interactive research and learning environments for oral history collections.

-Since 2006, the Digital Interview Collections team has been compiling oral history archives, thereby supporting research and teaching at the university.
-The team's expertise covers the entire process from conducting and recording interviews to collection management, automatically supported transcription, and scientific indexing, as well as the legally compliant and ethically reflective provision and didactic preparation of oral history interviews.
+Since 2006, the Digital Interview Collections team has been compiling oral history archives and supporting research and teaching at the university.
+The team's expertise covers the entire process from conducting and recording interviews to collection management, automatically supported transcription, scientific indexing and archiving as well as the user-friendly, ethically adequate and didactically sound presenting of oral history interviews.

-The Oral-History.Digital interview portal, developed and maintained by the University Library, is an indexing and research platform for the audiovisual research data of numerous museums, universities, and foundations.
-It currently lists 42 archives with 4,098 interviews.
+One of its main projects is the Oral-History.Digital interview portal.
+It is an indexing and research platform for the audiovisual research data which currently lists more than 40 archives with more than 4,000 interviews.

 For historical and political education, various multimedia learning applications with eyewitness interviews have been developed for use in schools and memorial sites.

-In addition to these digital platforms, publications, lectures, and seminars also communicate the results of the various cooperation and third-party funded projects.
+In addition, publications, lectures, and seminars also communicate the results of the various cooperation and third-party funded projects.

 Contact